kgish/gishtech.com/README.md

 ## Configuration

 The application behavior can be configured by modifying the `config/environment.js` file.
+Here we have the options for animation:

 ```javascript
 module.exports = function(environment) {